-You’re not required to hire a Real Estate Agent, but we recommend it.
+You’re not required to hire a Realtor, but we recommend it.
 Why?
 Because they are aware of local market trends and can best advise you on how to get top dollar for your home.
 They also have access to local market pricing and sold data.
 A realistic price for your home makes it very attractive to potential home buyers.

-When you are vetting real estate agents, you should consider the following:
+When you are vetting Realtors, you should consider the following:

-- Are there any positive online reviews or testimonials available about the agent?
+- Are there online reviews or testimonials available about the Realtor?

 - Do they know your local market?